 There are strategies you can take to create a time management plan that keeps you focused, optimizes your time, and enables you to track your success.
 Essentially, it puts you in the driver’s seat of how you spend and allocate your time.

 1. Setting Priorities

-The first step in creating an effective time-management plan is to determine what is most important to you.
+The first step in creating a time-management plan that works for you is to determine what is most important to you.
 Prioritize your long-term goals according to what you want to accomplish in the next six months, the next year, and even the next five years.
 Then set your short-term goals for what you want to get done in the next week, writing a specific to-do list for each individual day in the week.

-Keep in mind that priorities should encompass all areas of your life, including self-care, relationships, and business planning.
+Keep in mind, priorities should encompass all areas of your life, including self-care, relationships, and business planning.
 A great business plan is awesome, but it won’t be effective long-term if it excludes other essential areas, like taking time for creativity, service, and reflection.

 2. Developing Organizational Skills

 Now that you have your priorities and short and long-term goals set, organize them in terms of importance and urgency.
 Remember, however, that just because a task isn’t urgent or doesn’t have a deadline attached to it, doesn’t mean it’s not important.
 Exercise is a good example of this.

 While it may not be considered urgent, I don’t think any of us would underestimate its importance.
 Not making time for this essential aspect to health, won’t kill you overnight, but will degrade your health overtime, until one day you’ll get a wake up call and won’t be able to ignore it any longer.